 The School Area Traffic Control Policy (SATCP), provides information regarding the establishment of school zones, crossings, adult crossing guards and Safe Routes to School (Infrastructure, Encouragement and Traffic Control) maps.
 The School Area Traffic Control Policy can be found here.

-2023 – 2024 Safe Routes to School Revised Routes, Ped/Bike Projects and Proposed Adult Crossing Guards
+2023 – 2024 Safe Routes to School Revised Routes and Crossing Guard evaluation

 The Lawrence-Douglas County Safe Routes to School Program is a partnership with Lawrence-Douglas County Public Health.
 View the Be Active Safe Routes site find school maps.

 View the Safe Routes to School Plan.

 Find out more about the Safe Routes to School built environment improvements.